dfinity/portal/docs/samples/http-requests-exchange-rates.md

 1. the frontend UI canister `exchange_rate_assets`, which includes a time range picker and a rate chart and
 2. the backend provider canister `exchange_rate`, which performs HTTPS outcalls, queues jobs, transforms responses, etc.

 The backend canister receives an update request corresponding to the time range specified by the user at the frontend.
-Asynchronously at every few Internet Computer heartbeats, the backend canister makes a Coinbase API request.
+The time range is converted into time buckets and the buckets are queued for retrival.
+Asynchronously at every few Internet Computer heartbeats, the backend canister makes a Coinbase API request for a single queued time bucket.
 Each request to Coinbase pulls at most 200 data points from Coinbase, which is less than the limit of 300 which Coinbase has.
-The dapp uses timeseries granularity of 60 seconds, so each HTTPS request to Coinbase covers a time bucket of 200 minutes.
+The dapp uses timeseries granularity of 60 seconds, so each HTTPS request to
+Coinbase covers a time bucket of at most 200 minutes.
 The fetched data points are then put into a global timestamp-to-rate hashmap.

 If the time range the user requested is longer than a couple of years, the size of data to be returned by the backend `exchange_rate` canister could exceed the existing limits of the system.